Azure/azure-powershell/src/Cdn/docs/New-AzFrontDoorCdnMigrationWebApplicationFirewallMappingObject.md

 migrateFromId  migrateToId
 ```

-Create an in-memory object for MigrationWebApplicationFirewallMapping.
+Create an in-memory object for MigrationWebApplicationFirewallMapping

 ## PARAMETERS